Things to do in Budapest

-Budapest is a very popular destination in the summer, and with good reason.
+Budapest is a decadent wonderland of imperial beauty, street scars and nighttime swagger.
 The capital of Hungary has lots of things to discover and everyone will find something to their liking.
+Let’s dive in.

 Monuments

-If you feel up to some workout, hike your way up to the top of Gellért Hill, where you will find the Citadella.
-The old fortress was finished in 1854 and it’s easy to find with the imposing Liberty Statue looming over the horizon.
+If you want your legs to pay the rent for a view, hike up to the top of Gellért Hill.
+There you will find the Citadella, an old fortress from 1854.
+It’s easy to find with the imposing Liberty Statue looming over the horizon, looking like a bottle opener.

 Thermal baths

-Széchenyi is almost as popular, easy to recognize by the yellow building.
-It also has large outdoor pools as well as smaller indoor ones.
+Széchenyi baths are almost as popular, easy to recognize by the yellow facade.
 In comparison to the venerable Gellért, Széchenyi feels more like an amusement park.
+Serious poolside chess players share space with sunbathers holding cold beer.

-Rudas is another popular alternative, where the dim Ottoman chambers provide a relaxed atmosphere.
+For something quieter, try the Rudas baths where the dim Ottoman chambers provide a relaxed atmosphere.

 Ruin bars